-- Minimum Thresholds in elevation above mean sea level (left)

-- Minimum Thresholds in elevations below land surface (right) for the Representative Monitoring Points (duplicate labels indicate nested monitoring wells
+Figure 3.3.1-3.
+Minimum Thresholds in elevation above mean sea level (left) and below land surface (right) for the Representative Monitoring Points (duplicate labels indicate nested monitoring wells)

 The groundwater elevation MOs for the SV Subbasin are set to represent the current condition of the Subbasin and correspond to management goals that maintain these levels.